 - 1 bag small Dutch baby yellow potatoes

-- 2 1/2 cups chicken stock or as needed to cover
+- 2 1/2 cups beef stock or as needed to cover

 - Cook and stir bacon in a heavy skillet over medium-high heat until bacon is browned and crisp, 3 to 4 minutes.
 Turn off heat and transfer bacon into a large stew pot, reserving bacon fat in the skillet.